 Infant craniosacral is particularly helpful for issues in breastfeeding, digestion, teething and sleep.

 Often there are reasons to work inside the mouth: accident, traumatic dental work, headaches, head injuries, TMJ, and problems with breastfeeding.
-Christine is trained in several intraoral modalities, certified and has a state endorsed license to work inside the mouth.
+Christine is trained in several intraoral modalities, is certified and has a state endorsed license to work inside the mouth.
 She often combines this work with craniosacral therapy and neck or whiplash work.
-She uses gloves when she works inside the mouth.
+She uses latex or vinyl gloves when she works inside the mouth.